Brendan O'Carroll

 Brendan O'Carroll (born 17 September 1955) is an Irish actor, comedian, director, producer and writer.
 He is best known for portraying foul-mouthed matriarch Agnes Brown on stage and in the BBC and RTÉ television sitcom Mrs. Brown's Boys.
-In 2015, O'Carroll was awarded the Irish Film and Television Academy Lifetime Achievement Award for his contribution to the Irish television.
+In 2015, O'Carroll was awarded the Irish Film and Television Academy Lifetime Achievement Award for his contribution to Irish television.

 Early life

-The youngest of 11 children, O'Carroll was born in Finglas, Dublin.
+The youngest of 11 children, O'Carroll was born in Finglas, Dublin on 17 September 1955.
 His mother, Maureen, was a Labour Party TD and his father, Gerard O'Carroll, was a carpenter.
-His father died in 1962 when O'Carroll was six, and Brendan's mother raised their eleven children with little money.
+His father died in 1962 when O'Carroll was seven, and Brendan's mother raised their eleven children with little money.
 He attended Saint Gabriel's National School and left at the age of 12.
 He had a string of occupations; these included being a waiter and a milkman.

 Career

 Early career

 Having become well known as a comedy guest on The Late Late Show, O'Carroll released four stand-up videos, titled How's your Raspberry Ripple, How's your Jolly Roger, How's your Snowballs and How's your Wibbly Wobbly Wonder.
 O'Carroll wrote the screenplay to Sparrow's Trap, a boxing movie.
 The film, which had Stephen Rea cast in the lead role, ran into financing difficulties midway through the shoot when the distributor withdrew and it was abandoned.
 Incurring debts of over €1 million, O'Carroll became bankrupt and the film has never been produced.
 O'Carroll presented a quiz show, called Hot Milk and Pepper, on RTÉ One, with long-term collaborator Gerry Browne.